• Skip to Content

 1

-Starting January 1, 2023, the High School Equivalency Certificate becomes the State of Illinois High School Diploma.
+As of January 1, 2023, the High School Equivalency Certificate became the State of Illinois High School Diploma.
 High School Equivalency credentials received prior to that date remain valid.

 Cancer Registry Management Certificate